 Basically, if your target audience engages with your ads, the relevance score of your Facebook ads increases.
 And a higher relevance score means higher CTR, and eventually, lower CPC and CPM.

 The table below shows results for an ad account that ran over a $60k test on Facebook.
-As you can see, all of these metrics were highly affected by Facebook’s relevance score.
-Meaning, a higher relevance score significantly improved the CTR while reducing the CPC and CPM.
+As you can see, the relevance score impacts both the CTR, CPC, and CPM.
+Meaning, a higher relevance score significantly improves the CTR while reducing the CPC and CPM.

 If your ad relevancy score hasn’t dramatically changed, the increase in your CPM could just mean there’s more competition for the same audience.
 So because there are more people competing in the auction, in order for you to win that auction, you’ll have to increase your ad budget and spend a bit more than you anticipated.